ORNL/curifactory/sphinx/source/getting_started.rst

 Records
 -------

-A **record** is how curifactory keeps track of “state” in an experiment run, or the data, objects, and results associated with a set of arguments, e.g. a trained model that came from using a particular ``MyArgs`` instance.
-The ``Record`` class is initialized with the current manager as well as the argument set to associate with.
+A **record** is how curifactory keeps track of state in an experiment run.
+"State" includes the data, objects, and results associated with a set of arguments, e.g. a trained model that came from using a particular ``MyArgs`` instance.
+The ``Record`` class is initialized with the current manager as well as the argument set to use.
 Records have a ``state`` dictionary, which holds intermediate data and objects as research code is evaluated.